Quantum Integrability and Generalised Quantum Schubert Calculus: Yang-Baxter Algebras

 \subsection{Combinatorial description of the transfer matrices}

-We now describe the action of the transfer matrices, that is the action of the commutative subalgebra, in the \emph{spin basis} $\{v_{\lambda }\}\subset \mathcal{V}_{n}$ for $n\leq N/2$ using toric horizontal and vertical strips; see the earlier section on preliminaries.
-For $n>N/2$ the action can be deduced employing Cor \ref{cor:levelrankEH}.
+We now describe the action of the row-to-row transfer matrices in the spin basis \eqref{spin basis}, $\{v_{\lambda}\}_{\lambda\subset (k^n)}\subset \mathcal{V}_{n}$ for $n\leq N/2$ using toric horizontal and vertical strips; see the earlier section on preliminaries.
+For $n>N/2$ the action can then be deduced by employing Cor \ref{cor:levelrankEH}.

 We interpret partitions and their associated cylindric loops as subsets of $ \mathbb{Z}^{2}$.
 Given a toric horizontal strip $\theta =\lambda /d/\mu $ of degree $d$ denote by

 \begin{itemize} \item $\mathcal{R}_{\theta }$ the set which contains all squares $s=\langle i,j\rangle \in \mathbb{Z}^{2}$, $1\leq i\leq n$ such that the square immediately left to it, $s^{\prime }=\langle i,j-1\rangle $, is the rightmost square in a row of $\lambda \lbrack d]$ intersecting $\theta $;